The Blog

 Description of the blog

-The construction industry had 249,000 job openings on the last day of October, according to an Associated Builders and Contractors analysis of data from the U.S. Bureau of Labor Statistics’ Job Openings and Labor Turnover Survey.
+The construction industry had 217,000 job openings on the last day of December 2024, according to an Associated Builders and Contractors analysis of data from the U.S. Bureau of Labor Statistics’ Job Openings and Labor Turnover Survey.
 JOLTS defines a job opening as any unfilled position for which an employer is actively recruiting.
-Industry job openings decreased by 9,000 for the month and are down by 164,000 from the same time last year.
+Industry job openings decreased by 55,000 last month and are down by 217,000 from the same time last year.